CharlesRh/secular-buddhism/eightfold-path/1-right-view/02-impermanence-interdependence.md

 In a [conversation](https://dynamic.wakingup.com/pack/PKC4680?source=content%20share&share_id=BF183365&code=SC04C8A7A) with Dan Harris and Sam Harris regarding The Eightfold Path, Joseph Goldstein offers a particularly vivid way to understand impermanence through an unusual English phrase: "things always becoming otherwise."
 This captures the active, continuous nature of change that the word "impermanence" sometimes misses—recognizing that in every moment, everything is actively becoming something different.

+This insight reflects ancient wisdom found across traditions.
+Persian Sufi poets in the 12th century captured this same truth in the phrase "this too shall pass," telling the story of a king who sought a ring inscription that would make him happy when sad and humble when proud.
+The simple phrase reminded him that all states, whether joyful or painful—are temporary, flow like water through our hands.
+What these teachings point to isn't just philosophical abstraction but a practical understanding of how life unfolds moment by moment.
+You can't step into the same river twice.

-Goldstein connects this to a more practical understanding of suffering.
+Building on this understanding of constant change, Goldstein connects impermanence to a more practical understanding of suffering.
 Rather than translating dukkha simply as "suffering," he offers: "the inevitability of unwanted experiences."
 We suffer not because painful things happen, but because we resist the constant "otherwise-ness" of experience.

 Consider his simple example: "I can be going for a walk, and then my knee starts to hurt.
 So now my first thought: 'Oh—becoming otherwise.'"
 This recognition transforms potential frustration into a reminder of reality's nature.
 The pain isn't evidence that something has gone wrong—it's just life continuing to unfold as it always does.